flamfik/bs-engineering/linkedin/README.md

 - I understand dimensional metrology, technical drawings and documentation.
 - I also have an IT/Linux/web background.
 - I like systems: how they work, where they fail and how they can be improved.
-- I am building BS Engineering as a documented path toward quality, manufacturing systems, data and technology.
+- I am building BS Engineering as My documented path toward quality, manufacturing systems, data and technology.

 ## Update order